Kindergarten 6, District 3, Ho Chi Minh City, an inclusive school in Ho Chi Minh City

 Many preschool teachers from districts, Thu Duc City (HCMC) attended the training session.

 Ms. Luong Thi Hong Diep, Head of the Preschool Education Department, Ho Chi Minh City Department of Education and Training, shared with preschool teachers about the pitiful and pitiful situation of many families with disabled children.
-"For each family with a child with a disability, caring for and educating the child is very difficult.
-But for families with children with intellectual disabilities, caring for, raising and educating these children is many times more difficult," said Ms. Diep.
+"For each family with children with disabilities, caring for and educating them is very difficult.
+But for families with children with intellectual disabilities, caring for, raising and educating these children is many times more difficult," Ms. Diep said.

-According to Ms. Diep, the program of integrated education and early intervention for preschool children with disabilities is a very humane program.
-Each preschool teacher should pay a little more attention to the children, interact with parents, and when observing children with any unusual problems, they need to discuss and immediately convince the parents to take their children to see a doctor and get checked for early intervention.
+According to Ms. Diep, the program of inclusive education and early intervention for preschool children with disabilities is a very humane program.
+Each preschool teacher should pay a little more attention to the children, interact with parents, and when observing children with any unusual problems, they need to discuss and convince the parents immediately to take their children to see a doctor, get checked for early intervention.
 The earlier the intervention, the more positive progress.

-Ms. Nguyen Thi Doan Trang noted that when preschool teachers teach pre-school skills to children with disabilities who are studying for integration, they need to provide easy-to-understand, specific information that is appropriate to each child's individual characteristics, because no two children are the same.
+Ms. Nguyen Thi Doan Trang noted that when preschool teachers teach pre-school skills to children with disabilities who are studying for integration, they need to provide easy-to-understand, specific information that is appropriate to each child's individual characteristics, because no two children are alike.

 In addition, teachers should help children develop from basic skills to solid skills; teaching new skills should encourage children to be proactive instead of imposing.